xirus-au/pulumi-azure-polaris/Readme.md

 After cloning this repo, from this working directory, run these commands:

-1. Install the required Python packages packages:
+1. Create the python virtual environment:

     ```bash
+    virtualenv -p python3 venv
+    ```

+2. Change into the virtual environment:

+    ```bash
+    source venv/bin/activate
+    ```

+3. Install the required Python packages packages:

+    ```bash
     pip install -r requirements.txt
     ```

-2. Create a new stack, which is an isolated deployment target for this example:
+4. Create a new stack, which is an isolated deployment target for this example:

     ```bash
     pulumi stack init
     ```

-3. Set the configuration variables for this program:
+5. Set the configuration variables for this program:

     ```bash
     pulumi config set aksServiceCidr 10.10.0.0/16